 - Highest levels of security and data privacy

-In March and April 2020, at the first rise of the Covid-19 pandemic, Telehealth Tasmania — part of the Tasmania Department of Health (DOH) — needed to increase their use of video conferencing to support a range of communications, including greater numbers of clinical assessments between doctors and patients, and communications between ambulances and hospitals.
+In March and April 2020, at the first rise of the Covid-19 pandemic, Telehealth Tasmania — part of the Tasmania Department of Health (DOH) — needed to increase their use of video conferencing to support a range of communications, including more significant numbers of clinical assessments between doctors and patients, and communications between ambulances and hospitals.

-Prior to implementing Pexip solutions, Telehealth Tasmania used in-house products for basics such as bridging and recording.
+Before implementing Pexip solutions, Telehealth Tasmania used in-house products for basics such as bridging and recording.
 By engaging CommuniCloud and introducing Pexip video conferencing to their workflows, the goal was to extend the lifespan, features, and capacity of Telehealth Tasmania's existing communication tools.

 Instead of having to oversee an entire overhaul, Pexip's video interoperability offering meant that they could integrate their Teams video meetings with legacy systems, making this solution far more scalable and cost-effective than other options.

-Data privacy is paramount for video communications, and both CommuniCloud and Pexip are committed to keeping the customer's data secure.
-Choosing Pexip's self-hosted solution means that Telehealth Tasmania remains in control of their own call data, an important step for ensuring data the privacy and security of its highly sensitive communications.
+Data privacy is crucial for video communications, and both CommuniCloud and Pexip are committed to keeping the customer's data secure.
+Choosing Pexip's self-hosted solution means that Telehealth Tasmania remains in control of its call data, an essential step for ensuring data privacy and security of its highly sensitive communications.

-"CommuniCloud and Pexip provide bridging capacity to extend our existing video-conferencing infrastructure and additional services that were not available in our previous video-conferencing infrastructure, such as recording and web client.”Kim Ford, Clinical Program Manager, Telehealth Tasmania
+"CommuniCloud and Pexip provide bridging capacity to extend our existing video conferencing infrastructure and additional services unavailable in our previous video conferencing infrastructure, such as recording and a web client."